rp-honorato/rp-honorato/README.md

 👋 Hi, I'm Pedro Honorato

-👨‍💻 Passionate about the open source world and the SAP technology ecosystem, currently living in Lisbon.
+👨‍💻 Passionate about foreign languages, the open source world and the SAP technological ecosystem, currently living in Lisbon.

 🔭 I'm currently expanding my knowledge in ABAP, UI5 and Javascript.